Openscapes/2025-fred-hutch/github-clinic/mike.md

 Finally, we will commit these edits to GitHub.
 To do this, press the green "Commit Changes..." button.
 Committing changes has two steps: write a human-readable Commit message, and press the green button to commit changes.

-Note: In the browser, GitHub will suggest "Update file.md" as the commit message.
+Note: In the browser, GitHub will suggest "Update file.md" as the **commit** *message*.
 But you can be more descriptive - practice writing commit messages that help you remember detail about what you changed.

 ## Task 2: Practice Markdown